What is “Two-Phase” Orthodontic Treatment?

 Resting Period After the First Phase

 In this phase, the remaining permanent teeth are allowed to erupt.
-Retaining devices may be worn for a short period during this stage but as the permanent teeth erupt the retainer then may no longer fit and be discontinued by Dr. Howard.
+Retaining devices may be worn for a short period during this stage but as the permanent teeth erupt the retainer then may no longer fit and be discontinued by Dr. Murphy.
 Successful first phase treatment allows the teeth and jaws to maintain a healthy relationship during this crucial period of growth.

 Monitoring Your Teeth’s Progress